 - Lifestyle: Exercise may reduce the risk of BPH, but obesity may increase the risk.

 - Sudden inability to urinate (urinary retention): A catheter may be needed to drain the bladder and surgery may be required to treat urinary retention in some men with an enlarged prostate.

-- Urinary tract infections (UTIs): Inability to fully empty the bladder can increase the risk of developing a UTI.
+- Urinary tract infections (UTIs): The inability to fully empty the bladder can increase the risk of developing a UTI.
 Surgery to remove part of the prostate may be necessary if UTIs occur frequently.

-- Bladder stones: Inability to fully empty the bladder is often the cause of bladder stones.
+- Bladder stones: The inability to fully empty the bladder is often the cause of bladder stones.
 They can also be caused by infections, irritations of the bladder, blood in the urine, and obstructions in urine flow.

 - Bladder damage: A partially empty bladder can expand and weaken over time.
 The muscular bladder wall may not contract properly, making it more difficult to fully empty the bladder.

 - Kidney damage: Urinary retention can cause pressure in the bladder that can directly harm the kidneys or allow bladder infections to spread to the kidneys.

 Although these complications are rare in men with enlarged prostates, kidney damage and acute urine retention can pose serious health risks.
 There is no evidence to suggest that an enlarged prostate increases the risk of prostate cancer.

 Prostate gland enlargement can be effectively treated with medication, surgery, or less invasive procedures.
 The best treatment option should be based on the symptoms, size of the prostate, and other health conditions, and should consider both current concerns and potential future risks.